-According to a recent housing market forecast from Zillow, home prices in Tacoma, Washington are expected to continue rising well into 2020 (and possibly beyond).
-The company’s real estate economists predict that house prices in the city could rise by around 5.3% between now and April 2020.
+According to a recent housing market forecast from Zillow, home prices in Tacoma, Washington are expected to continue rising at a rapid pace throughout 2020 (and possibly beyond).
+The company’s real estate economists predict that house prices in the city could rise by around 4.8% between now and February 2020.

-Tacoma Home Price Forecast for 2020: Slowed Rate of Growth
+Tacoma Home Prices in 2020: Rapid Rate of Growth

 Related: Tacoma home buying guide

-From an economic and housing standpoint, this is good news.
-Double-digit price gains are generally not sustainable over the long term because they outpace wage growth, leading to affordability problems.
+From an economic and housing standpoint, double-digit price gains are generally not sustainable over the long term because they outpace wage growth, leading to affordability problems.

-Disclaimer: This story contains forecasts and home-price predictions for Tacoma, Washington, extending into 2018.
+Disclaimer: This story contains forecasts and home-price predictions for Tacoma, Washington, extending into 2020 and 2021.
 These statements and data were provided by third parties not associated without our company.
 We have presented them here as an educational service to our readers.